Feminist Ecologies: Changing Environments in the Anthropocene

 Lara Stevens is the author of *AntiWar Theatre After Brecht: Dialectical Aesthetics in the TwentyFirst Century* (Palgrave Macmillan, 2016), editor and translator of *Politics, Ethics and Performance: Hélène Cixous and the Théâtre du Soleil* (Re.press, 2016), essays by French feminist philosopher Hélène Cixous and coeditor of *Feminist Ecologies: Changing Environments in the Anthropocene* (Palgrave Macmillan, 2018) with Peta Tait and Denise Varney.
 She currently teaches modern and contemporary theatre and performance studies at the University of Melbourne and the Victorian College of the Arts.

-Professor Denise Varney, University of Melbourne
+Professor Denise Varney, Dean, Faculty of Arts

 Professor Denise Varney